yorkie-team/yorkie-ui/README.md

 ## Install

 UI components are written in React.
-It requires Storybook version 8.0.0 and up.
+It requires Storybook version 8.0.0, and up. types/react: ^18.2.68, react: ^18.

 Add Yorkie UI to your project.